 Final Fantasy XII - 2006/2007

 Another game set in the same universe as Tactics?
 And it's written by Yasumi Matsuno again?
 I was on board right away just based on that.
 But, then I also found that the gameplay had been drastically overhauled, doing away entirely with a separate combat screen and incorporating the ATB into a system that's mostly real-time, but can be paused to select specific actions a la Baldur's Gate (and even lets you program character AI yourself with the Gambit system - a great idea considering Square's previous attempts at AI-controlled allies were questionable at best).
 They even managed to do something akin to the Sphere Grid, but in a much better fashion, letting the player pick and choose individual abilities to customize characters to their liking (even moreso in the Zodiac Age version, which give 12 different "class boards" to mix-and-match abilities from).
 The game is also shockingly open after the ridiculously linear 10, letting you explore nearly the whole world at your leisure and discover a huge variety of sidequests and hidden secrets.
 Great stuff.
 But what surprised me more than anything was how grounded the story was - for the most part, it's a relatively personal tale of two kingdoms at war, with a ragtag band of rebels trying to reclaim their kingdom from an invading force.
 That personal touch was something I felt almost every prior game in the series lacking, and it really drew me into this one.
-It's not a flawless game, but it captured my imagination like few other games in the series ever had, so I'll still give it an A.
+It's not a flawless title, but it captured my imagination like few other games in the series ever had, so I'll still give it an A.

 Crisis Core: Final Fantasy VII - 2007